girder/girder_jupyter/README.rst

 ==============
 |build-status|

-The Jupyter Notebook web application provides a graphical interface for creating, opening, renaming, and deleting files in a virtual filesystem. girder_jupyter is a python package that implements a `content manager <http://jupyter-notebook.readthedocs.io/en/latest/extending/contents.html>`_ to allow Girder to become a backend for this virtual filesystem.
-This allows notebooks and files to stored in a Girder server from within Jupyter.
+The Jupyter Notebook web application provides a graphical interface for creating, opening, renaming, and deleting files in a virtual filesystem. girder_jupyter is a python package that implements a `contents manager <http://jupyter-notebook.readthedocs.io/en/latest/extending/contents.html>`_ to allow Girder to become a backend for this virtual filesystem.
+This allows notebooks and files to be stored in a Girder server from within Jupyter.

 Getting Started